 - Map columns in your excel sheet to corresponding initiative attribute displayed on the integration interface.

 - Process the mapping.

-On successful integration, all initiatives included in the Excel sheet are created in Amplify at the hierarchical level that you specified.
-If you want to create child initiatives under the newly created initiatives, you will have to run another integration, with the Parent Initiative column in excel template showing the name or ID of one of the newest initiative.
+On successful integration, all initiatives saved within the input Excel sheet are created in Amplify at the hierarchical level that you specify.
+If you want to create child initiatives under the newly created initiative, you will have to run another integration, with the Parent Initiative column in excel template showing the name or ID of one of the newest initiative.

 If you have created custom fields in Amplify, you can include values for these in the excel sheet with custom field name entered in the header row.

 Following configuration settings need to be enabled for the classification where you want to apply integration.

 - Enable Integrations - enable this setting for the classification of parent initiative.
 This will ensure that the Integrations submenu is visible.

 - Enable Local Initiatives - this setting should be enabled, and the allowed initiative classification types have to be specified.
 All classification types included in your excel should be present in the allowed list.